tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 This step covers [Step 4: Set up subscription permissions](https://learn.microsoft.com/azure/azure-local/deploy/deployment-arc-register-server-permissions).

 1. Register required resource providers.
 Make sure that your Azure subscription is registered with the required resource providers.
 To register, you must be an **Owner** or **Contributor** on your subscription.
-You can also ask an administrator of Azure subscription to register.
+You can also ask the administrator of your Azure subscription to register them.

     ```powershell
     $providerNamespaces = @(